The Kiwi Flying Phantom team

-Qingdao Mazarin Cup: Kiwis claim victory with Extreme Sailing Series™
+Kiwis claim victory at Qingdao Mazarin Cup powered by Extreme Sailing Series™

 Taking part in the Qingdao Mazarin Cup powered by Extreme Sailing Series™, an event organised by OC Sport and the Qingdao Administration Center for Sailing Sport, to mark the tenth anniversary of the 2008 Beijing Olympic Games, the New Zealand duo shone on the water, exhibiting exemplary sailing straight off the mark.